kelq/Getting_And_Cleaning_Data_Course_Project/README.md

    Set your R session's working directory to where the following files can be found.

 2. The following libraries will need to be installed.
 The program will load these libraries during runtime.
 	* data.table
 	* dplyr

-3. Source the program - run_analysis.R
+3. Source and run the program - run_analysis.R

 4. The program will perform the following: